 Lyme Disease

-Lyme disease is an infection caused by the bacteria Borrelia burgdorferi, spread by the bites of infected ticks.
-The infection is spread from the saliva of ticks which feed on the blood of host animals, including humans,
+Lyme disease is a Tick Borne Infection (TBI) caused by the bacteria Borrelia burgdorferi, spread by the bites of infected ticks.

 Epidemiology